cutwater/FlaskWorkshop/docs/installation.rst

 Sublime Text 3
 --------------

-**Sublime Text** is a cross-platform code editor for OS X, Windows, and Linux.
+**Sublime Text** is a cross-platform code editor for OS X, Windows, and GNU/Linux.

 It comes with all the features you would expect from a powerful code editor and then some more.